brainglobe/brainrender/README.md

 Brainrender was deisgned to be a powerful and flexible software for downloading and rendering neuroanatomical data while still being relatively easy to use (using brainrender requires minimal coding experience).
 This was achieved by:
   1) handling the interaction with the API, SDK and databases services used to find and download the data behind the scenes, requiring minimal user input.
-  2) Using [vtkplotter](https://vtkplotter.embl.es) to handle the rendering.
-Vtkplotter  ([github repo](https://github.com/marcomusy/vtkPlotter)) is a powerful rendering engine that produces high quality three dimensional rendering.
-Vtkplotter is also flexible, meaning that it can handle data provided in various file formats, allowing `brainrender` to render data from various sources.
+  2) Using [vedo](https://vedo.embl.es) to handle the rendering. vedo  ([github repo](https://github.com/marcomusy/vedo)) is a powerful rendering engine that produces high quality three dimensional rendering. vedo is also flexible, meaning that it can handle data provided in various file formats, allowing `brainrender` to render data from various sources.